scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The following code blocks provide, in protobuf format, the entire API by which control services interact.

 ~~~~
-// This API is exposed on the SCION dataplane by the control services
-// of core ASes and exposed on the "intra-domain protocol" network.
 service SegmentLookupService {
     // Segments returns all segments that match the request.
     rpc Segments(SegmentsRequest) returns (SegmentsResponse) {}